RedShy/EvolutionaryStrategy/README.md

-This repository is a collection of heuristics for computing the MPED for two given strings.
+This repository contains some implementations of Evolution Strategy for computing the MPED for two given strings.

 Usage is "mped $heuristic π_1 π_2" where $heuristic is the specific parameter for executing a particular heuristic.
 A list of parameters and their corresponding heuristic is listed below.